- Canada is a nation that prides itself on friendliness. Diversity and inclusiveness is worked into our national fabric.

-- International Students are able to work while they study in Canada and can stay here on a work visa for up to three years after they graduate.
+- International Students are able to work while they study in Canada, and are permitted to stay for up to three years post-graduation with a valid work visa.

 - International Students (including U.S. students) are covered by the Medical Services Plan of BC.

 - British Columbia and Vancouver afford easy access to world-renowned natural beauty and a high quality of life.
 Vancouver is consistently recognized as one of the world’s most “livable cities.”